 Standing in the shadows of Cedar Point's impressive thrill machine arsenal, Maverick is relatively puny.
-With an initial 100-foot drop, the diminutive ride seems to be flirting with "family coaster" status, compared to the 300- and 400-foot profiles of the park's Millennium Force and mighty Top Thrill Dragster, respectively.
+With an initial 100-foot drop, the diminutive ride almost seems to be flirting with "family coaster" status, compared to the 300- and 400-foot profiles of the park's Millennium Force and mighty Top Thrill Dragster, respectively.
 But stats and looks can be deceiving.

 Like a caffeinated bucking bronco, the surprisingly potent Maverick never lets up.
 Unlike a bronco, buckaroos aboard the coaster will find it incredibly smooth.
 The sleek and zippy ride positively screams; and its screaming riders invariably sport ten-gallon grins.